This is a slightly revised version of an article that was first published in the Oct/Nov 2017 print and e-edition of Global Geneva magazine.

 One of the most insulting labels pinned on Annual Meeting attendees was “Davos Man”, Samuel Huntington’s description of business leaders concerned only with the financial bottom line.

-There is indeed a Davos Man, Schwab admits (women make up only a minority of the participants, 21 in 2017, though a lot more of the ‘talking heads’ and support staff).
+There is indeed a Davos Man, Schwab admits (women make up only a minority of the participants, 21 in 2017 and 24% in 2020, though a lot more of the ‘talking heads’ and support staff).
 An informal Forum Survey in 1999 estimated that probably only 120,000 people around the world were involved in the cutting edge of global affairs.
 “Davos Man is the person who is at the forefront of this new revolution taking place – call it the Internet revolution or whatever – the change of life caused by technology,” he suggests.
 “There are very few people who really understand what is going on.”

 From the beginning Schwab has championed what he calls “multi-stakeholder cooperation”.
 In his view, this means ordinary people, activists, academics and scientists as well as shareholders and business executives.
 A Forum publication setting out the first 40 years of its history says stakeholders “include the enterprise’s owners and shareholders, customers, suppliers, collaborators of any kind, as well as the government and society, including the communities in which the company operates or which may in any way be affected by it.
 Indeed, a broad range of actors in the national economy may in some way or another be counted among the stakeholders of any commercial organization.”